 Name: Old Gala House Museum ★★☆☆☆

-Description: Museum, gallery and general meeting place, housed in an attractive seventeenth century mansion.
+Description: Museum, gallery and general meeting place, housed in an attractive 17th century mansion.

-Open (2017): Daily, June to August; Tuesday to Saturday, March to May & September to October
+Open (2017): Daily, June to August; Tuesday to Saturday, March to May & September to October.
+No 2018 info available on website at time of update.

 >> see separate post for Abbotsford ★★★★☆ (1 mile away)